-Find out if the seller is a trader or a private person.
+Find out if the seller is a trader or an individual.
 This is important because consumer protection only applies if you purchase from companies within the EU.
-When you buy something from a private person, the Sale of Goods Act applies.
-Find more information about purchase from a private person, go to Hallå konsument, The Swedish Consumer Agency's national information services website, to find your local consumer advisor.
+When you buy something from an individual, the Sale of Goods Act applies.
+Find more information about purchase from an individual, go to Hallå konsument, The Swedish Consumer Agency's national information services website, to find your local consumer advisor.
 You find a link to the site next to this article.

 Check the e-mail address of the seller

 Be careful if the seller uses a free e-mail service, such as hotmail.com or yahoo.com.
 It is easy for a scammer to use false personal information.
 You can check if an email address is a free service by entering the domain name in your browser, for example, if the address is firstname.lastname@example.org enter www.mail.com and check the website.
 If the website offers free email service it means that the trader does not act on a fixed e-mail subscription.
 It is then more likely that the person uses false personal information.
 For more information on what you should consider before you buy anything online, you get through the "Checklist for E-Commerce", find the link next to this page.